May 26, 2026

 1Peter 4:10-11 says, “As each has received a gift, use it to serve one another, as good stewards of God’s varied grace: whoever speaks, as one who speaks oracles of God; whoever serves, as one who serves by the strength that God supplies---in order that in everything God may be glorified through Jesus Christ.
 To Him belong glory and dominion forever and ever.
 Amen.”

 Discover the way God wired you and gifted you.
-Nurture and develop those things and begin to capitalize on spiritual giftings… allowing God to employ them at any given time, even if you think you are not capable.
+Nurture and develop those things and begin to capitalize on them.
+Allow God to employ them at any given time, even if you think you are not capable.
 God desires to use ordinary people in ordinary circumstances, for extraordinary purposes.
 Know that our heavenly Father smiles on you as you give all you are and all you have, for His Name’s sake, however big or seemingly small that might be.
 Remain in the mindset of seeking the Savior; laboring to bring people to Jesus and Jesus to people.

-Excerpt from Love and Labor, by D. Jencsik
+Excerpt from “Love and Labor,” by D. Jencsik

-Art by Cataleia
+Art by Cataleia, age 5

 April 15, 2026

-I’m so in love.
 This amazing sketch was recently recovered from a saved pile of artwork.
 It was a giant birthday card given to her Aunt Lexie, affectionately known as “Tash.”
 There’s not one mistake on it; each line deliberately and innocently drawn with intention and precision.
 There are no second thoughts.
 There’s no doubt about it.
 It’s art at its purest and finest, created with the fullest expression of the nature of a young child.
 It made her so happy to create and gift this card, and it makes us so happy years later to have recovered it.
 The little artist (who happens to be my granddaughter) took great pleasure in the offering of this magnanimous creation.

+We have a Magnanimous Creator.
 I came across an interesting commentary this morning after reading Psalm 104:31: “The Lord shall rejoice in His works.”
 The Lord literally takes pleasure in all He has made.
 God finds pleasure in the contemplation of His own works; in the beauty and order of creation; and in the happiness which He sees as the result of His work of creation.
 There is no impropriety in supposing that God finds pleasure in the manifestation of the wisdom, the power, the goodness, the mercy, and the love of His own glorious nature.
 (Barnes’ Notes on the Bible)

 Art by Slade, age 7